Picks and Shovels: tech marketing for the AI era.

 - agent: alert-agent

-I made the chaining deliberately stateless.
-The downstream agent receives the upstream agent's output as context via the --with flag, but they don't share memory or conversation history.
-I found stateless agents much easier to debug and test.
-When something goes wrong, you can look at one agent in isolation instead of tracing shared state across a chain.
+The chaining is deliberately stateless.
+The downstream agent receives the upstream output as context via the --with flag.
+They don't share memory or conversation history.
+If something breaks, I look at one agent's log, not a shared-memory trace across three agents.

-Interactive agents work through a fenced code block convention.
-The agent outputs an interaction block:
+Interactive workflows work through a fenced code block convention.
+An agent outputs an interaction block with a message and a list of options:

 ```interaction